-All other 23 and 25 models - through roadside rear access door - look to right.
+All other 25 models and the 28 ft. slide out - through roadside rear access door - look to right.

 19 foot.
 Bambi - Line drain valves are located in two different places.
 Two are located under the rear bed and access has been provided in the bed top under the mattress.
 (If you are long and lanky, they can be reached through the exterior storage compartment.)